-Henry of Grosmont, was somewhat surprised.
-King Edward had taken it upon himself to visit him a his home at the Savoy Palace instead of summonsing him to Westminster.
+Henry of Grosmont was somewhat surprised.
+King Edward had taken it upon himself to visit him at his home at the Savoy Palace instead of summoning him to Westminster.

 The King gazed around the internal courtyard surrounded by cloistered walkways, the immaculate lawns, the profusion of roses.
 He sniffed the air and sighed.
 ‘Wonderful.
 Much more attractive, more comfortable than Westminster.
 I should come here more often.’

 They walked through to the lounge, overlooking the river.‘Even your view of the river is better than mine.’

 Henry winced, albeit internally.
 He did not believe that it was ever a good idea to rouse a king’s envy.

 The King hesitated, then smiled.
 ‘So Henry, tell me what you think.
 You spent Christmas with the Pope at Avignon.
 I have not had the chance to talk to you since then.
 Was it useful?
 Did you learn anything?
 Did you reach any agreements?